Responsiveness of Atmospheric CO2 to Fossil Fuel Emissions: Updated

 https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2997420

-This important paper by Dr. Munshi’s paper explains the necessary to detrend the measured carbon dioxide emissions data and the carbon dioxide emissions estimated to result from use of fossil fuels and demonstrates how the necessity is tested and how to detrend the data.
-All data used are available.
+This important paper by Dr. Munshi explains the necessity to detrend (1) the measured carbon dioxide emissions data and (2) the carbon dioxide emissions estimated to result from use of fossil fuels.
+It demonstrates how the necessity to detrend (1) and (2) is tested and how to detrend these two data sets.
+All data sets are available.

 “The essence of the theory of anthropogenic global warming (AGW) is that fossil fuel emissions cause warming by increasing atmospheric CO2 levels and that therefore the amount of warming can be attenuated by reducing fossil fuel emissions.”